Component Warranty Policy

 • Professional installation is strongly recommended.

-• Improper installation or handling voids this warranty.
+• Improper installation, handling, or testing voids this warranty.

 1. Scope of Warranty